 The the Council for European Studies (CES) is dedicated to supporting cutting-edge research on Europe and European affairs, and offers a variety of fellowships, grants, and awards.
 Please find all details below providing an overview of CES funding schemes and links to application forms.
 Please notify firstname.lastname@example.org if you submit an application, and copy email@example.com on any related correspondence with CES.

 The Mellon-CES Dissertation Completion Fellowship provides a $27,500 stipend paid in six (6) bi-monthly installments over the course of the fellowship year to scholars on the brink of completing their dissertation, as well as assistance in securing reimbursements or waivers in eligible health insurance and candidacy fees.
-The annual application period opens October 1.
-Applications are due (along with all supporting materials) on or before January 15.
-Learn more…
+The application is currently closed.

 Awards & Prizes

 The European Studies Book Award is awarded every two years and honors the best first book on any subject in European Studies published within a two-year period.
 The winning author receives $1,000 and travel assistance to attend the conference and award ceremony.
-Applications and nominations open September 15 and are due (postmarked by) October 15.
-Winners will be notified of the committee’s decision by May 2020.
+Applications are now closed.
 Learn more…

 The European Studies First Article Prize honors the writers of the best first articles on European Studies published within a two-year period.
 Each prize winner received $500 and public recognition on the Council’s website and publications.
-Application and nominations open July 1 and are due on or before October 1.
+Application are now closed.
 Learn more…

 United Nations Engagement Opportunities